krystiansulinski/Arduino/README.md

-It listenes to the serial of Arduino microcontroller and draws dynamic matplotlib plots in a wxPython application.
+Listens to the serial of Arduino microcontroller and draws dynamic matplotlib plots in a wxPython application.

 It's been set up for COM6.
 You can change it if needed.
 Arduino IDE should be closed, otherwsie it will block this program.